 Again, it’s a movement that demands proper form and execution.
 The truth is there are certain exercises that should not be “done for time.”

 While competition can be a good thing, as mentioned above, it can also work against us by encouraging poor form and sloppy technique as our egos kicks in.
 As already mentioned, this is what leads to injuries and that’s the last thing any of us want.

 What you need to know.

 Density training is a proven, powerful way to train and it’s great for fat loss and conditioning.

 But, I don’t think it’s something that should be used all the time, certainly not on a year round training approach.

-[Tweet “The “beat the clock” exercise mentality can be really damaging, if we’re not careful.”]
+[Tweet “The “beat the clock” exercise mentality can be very damaging if used excessively and not appropriately programmed.”]

-My advice would be to use it selectively in your programming and not all the time.
+My advice would be to use this in short blocks of training.

 Your programming depends on your primary goal, but I wouldn’t advocate a density training program approach on a continuous basis.

 It’s an effective training method, but we need to be aware of the limitations and dangers.